(6 min read)

 Even in the event of Case 1a, where we reach statistical significance with Variation A, looking back we would always prefer we had declared Variation A the winner earlier, in order to seize more time for our business and continue furthering progress.

 People often proclaim (with misplaced confidence) that it's improper to conclude the experiment early, but they have failed to evaluate that Cases 1a, 1b, & 1c are never optimal, and that entertaining the event of Case 1d implies a moonshot gamble with paralyzing cost and low reward.
-(Those individuals also aren't imagining the potential reward of yet newer, better variations.)
+Further, to stick with the current experiment is to neglect the potential reward of yet newer, better variations.

 Using Common Sense